dimitarpg13/semsimula/README.md

 ### Modeling dynamic semantic distance via the evolution and aggergation of Semantic Structures

-The mutual positions of structures in semantic space are goverened by the equations of evolution.
+The motion and the mutual positions of structures in semantic space are determined by the equations of evolution.
+Because the semantic structures are always in motion the distance between any two structures depends on the evolution of their positions in semantic space.
+Thus the semantic distance between any two structures $S_1$ and $S_2$, denoted with $sdist\left(S_1,S_2\right)$, is a dynamic quantity.

 There are two mechanisms which will influence the aggregation / dispersal of Semantic Structures :